sebs/bussybussy/README.md

 # Bus Factor Analyzer

-A simple command-line tool to analyze the bus factor of Git repositories using the ABF (Authorship-Based Factor) method by Avelino et al.
+A command-line tool to analyze the bus factor of Git repositories using multiple calculation methods.

 ## What is Bus Factor?